t7yang/type-safety-in-javascript/readme.md

 ### Checking by file

-To enable type checking for specify file, add comment `// @ts-check` at the first line of file.
+To enabled type checking for specify file, add comment `// @ts-check` at the first line of file.

 ```javascript
 // @ts-check